daopingw/DaopingW/README.md

 ### Hi there 👋

+Here is Daoping.
+I am a researcher at University of Cambridge.
+I am currently working on the following topics:

+- 🌐 Developing new theories of economics from a network perspective
+- 🌍 Developing BRIDGE series models that bridge different natural and economic systems
+- 🔄 Modeling the propagation of shocks on economic networks
+- 🤖 Exploring machine learning potential for climate change risk assessment
+- 🏭 Developing methodologies for companies, investors, and insurers to calculate greenhouse gas emissions across value chains
+- ⚡ Developing methodologies for companies, investors, and insurers to assess the climate-related financial risks
+- 💡 Exploring how machine learning can help tackle climate change
+- 🤔 ...

 <!--
 **DaopingW/DaopingW** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.